Hajong people: Religion

-A traditional Hajong Granary has no doors in order to prevent the goddess of wealth and fortune, Lukkhi Dyao, from running away.

 Hajongs are predominantly Hindu.
 All Hindu Customs are adhered to right from the time of birth.
 Hindu beliefs have been interwined with their original culture and it is impossible to separate them.
 The present religious customs practised by the Hajongs can be considered an amalgation of their folk religion and Hinduism, as it was not seen to conflict with the rites of their traditional animistic religion, giving birth to a new variety of syncretic Hinduism.
 No information is available as to how the Hajongs came under the influence of Hinduism in the long past as no written records exist to this effect.
 Only an attempt can be made with reference to their religious traditions, customs, conventions, etc., some of which are still being followed by Hajongs and also in the context of the religious atmosphere found to have prevailed in those days in the place where their forefathers were lioving and from where they are said to have migrated.

 Religious sects

 There are two documented sections among the Hajongs, Khatal and Hajong.
 The main difference between these two sections is that the Khatals prohibits the use and preparation of rice beer.
 It is observed that among these two sections, the degree of Hinduisation varies.
 There are differences even among the Khatals themselves.
 The Khatals are divided into Bastom and Khutri.
 The hereditary Udhikâri or the priest class, the Hajong equivalent of the Hindu Brahmin, belong to the Bastom section while the Khutri class is the Hajong counterpart of the Kshatriya class.
 The Hajong section of the society observes both traditional and Hindu customs; this section does not have any special name as they are believed to practice the traditional religion and have not been greatly influenced by mainstream Hinduism.
 The nikni system is preserved by this section of society, whereas the Khutri section follows the Hindu Gotra system.
 The social outcasts belong to the Dirkâ class.
-The Hajongs living in close proximity with larger Hindu populations have absorbed more elements of Hinduism than those who inhabit the interior areas where the influence of the Hindu cast system is less.
+The Hajongs living in close proximity with larger Hindu populations have absorbed more elements of Hinduism than those who inhabit the interior areas where the influence of the Hindu caste system is less.